Oabraham1/bubble/README.md

 # 💭 Bubble

-Bubble suggests a command based on your command history and autocompletes your current terminal command
+Bubble suggests a command based on your command history and autocompletes your current terminal command.